andurooo/boulder-restaurant-recommender/README.md

 6. [Next Steps](#Next-Steps)

 # Background
-I am currently working with with Choosie, an early-stage startup based in Boulder, whose mission is to take the stress out of dining out.
-Choosie aspires to achieve that by providing personalized recommendations, both for you and your group.
-Their first target market is Boulder, CO.
+Choosie's mission is to take the stress out of dining out.
+They aspire to achieve that by providing personalized recommendations, both for you and your group.
+The first target market is Boulder, CO.

 <p align="center">
 <img src='choosie_food.png'>